hbstraining/vue/course 1/course-notes/part-1.md

 })
 ```

-Next, we'll use Vue's templating syntax (double-mustache syntax) to dynaically bind the header data from the Vue instance to the HTML.
+Next, use Vue's templating syntax (double-mustache syntax) to dynaically bind the header data from the Vue instance to the HTML.

 ```html
 <div id="shopping-list">